A tool to enable people across the world to join the fight against human trafficking and modern slavery.

 Every human trafficking story, no matter how long or short, whether current or historic, is important and relevant.
 It may be the missing piece of the puzzle, contributing to a larger and more accurate picture of human trafficking, which can then inform efforts to combat it.
 Technology places the power to prevent into the hand of a person who holds a mobile device.

 The STOP APP can be downloaded by anyone, anywhere in the world who has access to a smartphone.
-The app is anonymous, confidential and secure – it is available in seven languages and allows you to submit suspicious activity quickly by sending text based messages and uploading photos and videos.
+The app is anonymous, confidential and secure – it is available in 15 languages and allows you to submit suspicious activity quickly by sending text based messages and uploading photos and videos.

 Originally developed for us by 5 Stones and launched in 2016, the STOP APP is the first of its kind to enable people anywhere in the world to report suspicious incidents of human trafficking anonymously and securely.